 iPhone Face ID: Privacy issues we should worry about

-At the moment the new iPhone X is not even out yet and there are already some concerns.
-Does Apple collect these unique so-called faceprints?
-If they do, what can they do with these faceprints?
+At the moment the new iPhone X is not for sale yet.
+Yet, there are some concerns about the Face ID technology.
+Does Apple collect these unique so-called faceprints ?
+If this is the case, what can they do with these faceprints?
 What about user privacy?

 Apple: “Don’t Worry!”

-Apple’s Senior Vice President Software Engineering, Craig Federighi is convinced that we should not worry about privacy issues concerning the new unlocking system.
-In an interview with Tech Crunch he went through some of the common doubts concerning Face ID and very explicitly stated:
+Apple’s Senior Vice President Software Engineering, Craig Federighi is convinced that concerns about the privacy issues regarding to the new unlocking system are unnecessary.
+In an recent interview with Tech Crunch he went through some of the common doubts concerning Face ID technology and explicitly stated:

 “We do not gather customer data when you enroll in Face ID, it stays on your device, we do not send it to the cloud for training data.”

 So according to Federighi, a faceprint will never leave the iPhone.
-The data is encrypted and protected by the Secure Enclave as a mathematical model.
-He states this model can not be reverse-engineered back into a ‘model of a face’.
+He states that the data is encrypted and protected by the Secure Enclave as a mathematical model.
+Therefore, the model can not be reverse-engineered back into a ‘model of a face’.
 However, for future Face ID users it is important not to take their privacy for granted based on this interview with Craig Federighi.

 Why should not take our privacy for granted